scaillava/KneatChallenge/README.md

 Installation

-•	Publish and execute the file KneatChallenge.ConsoleApp.exe  file
+•	Publish the KneatChallenge.ConsoleApp, in the publish folder execute the file "KneatChallenge.ConsoleApp.exe"
 •	The API URI can be updated in the file "appsettings.json"

 Manual

 The app has 2 functions:
 1. Show information for each Starships, the information is composed of: